 2. Set a deadline to finish your day

 Maintain healthy boundaries.
 Put away your laptop at the end of the day and resist the temptation to check emails or log back in.
 If you have the mindset of “I have all day to do this,” you’ll be less efficient overall.
 Push for results, not hours worked.
 If you normally leave the office at 5 or 6 PM, stick to that at home.
-Make sure to clear work stuff away at the end of the day and especially during the weekend so you are not constantly reminded of your to-do list every time you see your computer.
+Make sure to clear work stuff away at the end of the day and especially at the weekend so you are not constantly reminded of your to-do list every time you see your computer.

-3. Stay connect with your team
+3. Stay connected with your team

 York recently won Nitro’s first (of many) virtual happy hour challenges: Craziest cocktail.
 (Ingredients: Stolichnaya vodka, Ginger Berry Kombucha, and a sprig of mint)